 I had always found a certain comfort in knowing J.K Rowling had been rejected countless times before publishing Harry Potter.
 But then, the “countless times” ended up having a value, and that value didn’t even have two digits.
 I mean, come on!
 The number “8” is so tiny and insignificant, that it makes me laugh.
 I had imagined a little “30” times, fine, minimum 20 times…but 8?!
 It shatters all my hopes.

-The comfort I had found in knowing this unknown value made my rejections a little easier to put up with, and a little more “meant to be”, in the sense that “J.K Rowling got rejected a zillion times, so why in the world wouldn’t I be rejected three million zillion times?”
+The comfort I had found in knowing this unknown value made my rejections a little easier to put up with, and a little more “meant to be”, in the sense that “J.K Rowling got rejected a zillion times, so why in the world wouldn’t I be rejected three million zillion times more?”
 You know?
 But now this “8” changes everything.
 Because to this day, I have been rejected 8 times.
 8 times, and it’s already painful.
-So knowing that SHE was rejected ONLY 8 times, makes me wonder how many hundred times more I’ll be rejected.
+So knowing that SHE was ONLY rejected 8 times, makes me wonder how many hundred times more I’ll be rejected.
 If ever - stumble across someone who’s interested.
 Cause I might as well be infinitely rejected and ignored.

 Am I that foolish to have the slightest faith in this book?
 The slightest hope that someone will like it?
 Will want to get lost in this world the same way I did?
 It seems impossible now, like the day when I realised that with all my respiratory problems (and being Belgian), I would never make it to the NASA.